Free Syrian Army

 Amount of influence of the Free Syrian Army in the life of Syria, and their commitment to inclusive nationalism for Syria.

 - Determining the rank of the Free Syrian Army according to the amount of their influence on life in Syria.
 As shown in the chart below, the Free Syrian Army ranked 17th most influential prime actor.

 - Assessing and classifying the Free Syrian Army according to their commitment to inclusive nationalism for Syria (also indicated in the same row by the colored rectangle).
-Of the 25 prime actors who participated in the assessments, more agreed that the Free Syrian Army falls under the category of 'Core'.
-A prime actor assessed as Core is seen as wholly committed to inclusive nationalism for Syria.
+Of the 25 prime actors who participated in the assessments, more agreed that the Free Syrian Army falls under the category of 'Builder & Solver'.
+A prime actor assessed as Builder & Solver is seen as wholly committed to inclusive nationalism for Syria.
 This is their mission.

 In response to the question, “How is the Free Syrian Army important in the life of Syria?”